djsweet/sidereal/README.md

 Thorium is compiled using [Gradle](https://gradle.org), and this repository includes the
 [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html),
-so only a suitable JDK needs to be installed to build .
+so only a suitable JDK needs to be explicitly installed to build this project.

 Run the server with the command